Francis Seymour-Conway, 1st Marquess of Hertford

-Francis Seymour-Conway, 1st Marquess of Hertford, KG, PC, PC (Ire) (5 July 1718 – 14 June 1794) of Ragley Hall, Arrow, in Warwickshire, was a British courtier and politician who, briefly, was Viceroy of Ireland where he had substantial estates.
+Francis Seymour-Conway, 1st Marquess of Hertford (5 July 1718 – 14 June 1794) was a British courtier and politician who served as the Lord Lieutenant of Ireland in 1765.

 Background

-Hertford was born in Chelsea, London, the son of Francis Seymour-Conway, 1st Baron Conway, and Charlotte Shorter, daughter of John Shorter of Bybrook.
+Hertford was born in Chelsea, London, the son of Francis Seymour-Conway, 1st Baron Conway and Charlotte Shorter, daughter of John Shorter of Bybrook.
 He was a descendant of Edward Seymour, 1st Duke of Somerset and first cousin of Edward Seymour, 8th Duke of Somerset.
 He succeeded to the barony on the death of his father in 1732.
 The first few years after his father's death were spent in Italy and Paris.
 On his return to England, he took his seat, as 2nd Baron Conway, among the Peers in November 1739.
 Henry Seymour Conway, politician and soldier, was his younger brother.

 Political career

 In August 1750 he was created Viscount Beauchamp and Earl of Hertford, both of which titles had earlier been created for and forfeited by his ancestor Edward Seymour, 1st Duke of Somerset, Lord Protector of England, following his attainder and execution in 1552.
 The Seymour family had inherited a moiety of the feudal barony of Hatch Beauchamp, in Somerset, by marriage to the heiress Cicely Beauchamp (d.1393).
 In 1755, according to Horace Walpole, 4th Earl of Orford, "The Earl of Hertford, a man of unblemished morals, but rather too gentle and cautious to combat so presumptuous a court, was named Ambassador to Paris".
 However, due to the demands of the French, the journey to Paris was suspended.
 From 1751 to 1766 he was Lord of the Bedchamber to George II and George III.
 In 1756 he was made a Knight of the Garter and, in 1757, Lord-Lieutenant and Guardian of the Rolls of the County of Warwick and City of Coventry.

 From 1759 to 1765, Hertford's household included Edward Despard, serving his wife as a page.
 Despard was to hang in London in 1803 as the ringleader of an alleged republican plot against the King.

 In 1763 Hertford became Privy Councillor and, from October 1763 to June 1765, was a successful ambassador in Paris.
 He appointed David Hume as his Secretary, who wrote of him, "I do not believe there is in the World a man of more probity & Humanity, endowd with a very good Understanding, and adornd with very elegant Manners & Behaviour".
 He witnessed the sad last months of Madame de Pompadour, whom he admired, and wrote a kindly epitaph for her.